Onions: Saving with Staples

 Onion Main Dishes

-When I get to supper time without a plan, an onion omelet will always do the trick: a couple of beaten eggs and milk and some chopped onion, and whatever herbs and spices strike my fancy.
+When I get to supper time without a plan, an onion omelet will always do the trick: a couple of beaten eggs and milk some chopped onion, and whatever herbs and spices strike my fancy.
 Voila!
 Supper!

 In the cooler months, if you have never tried it, I highly recommend making French onion soup at least once in your life.
 Carmelized onions and cheese…what’s not to like?